rweigel/hxform/README.md

 # Overview

-The list of supported libraries and frames are in [`info.py`](https://github.com/rweigel/hxform/blob/main/hxform/info.py).
+The list of supported libraries and frames is in [`info.py`](https://github.com/rweigel/hxform/blob/main/hxform/info.py).

 This package includes wrappers to [Tsyganenko's Geopack-08 library](https://ccmc.gsfc.nasa.gov/models/modelinfo.php?model=Tsyganenko%20Magnetic%20Field) and [cxform](https://github.com/edsantiago/cxform), both of which contain magnetospheric coordinate transformation functions.

 To wrap `Geopack-08`, Numpy's `f2py` is used; see `src/Geopack-2008_dp_wrapper.for`.
 To wrap `cxform` Python's `ctype` library is used; see `src/cxform_wrapper.c`.
 Arrays are passed to the wrapper function, which loops over the array and calls the required functions on each iteration.
-This is much faster than looping over an array in Python and calling an external library function on each iteration.
+Looping in Fortran or c is much faster than looping over an array in Python and calling an external library function on each iteration.

 # Install